jennyballif/jennyballif.github.io/_posts/2018-03-20-science-experiment-books.md

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/SciencePost/EverythingScience.jpg" alt="Book cover of Everything Kids' Science" /></span></p>

 ## The Everything Kids' Science Experiment Book by Tom Robinson.
 The Everything Kid's Science Experiment Book includes instructions for science activities as well as questions and space to record your observations and answers.
-With a "questions for the scientist" section after each lesson, this book takes the potential learning a level deeper with it's workbook-like layout.
+With a "questions for the scientist" section after each lesson, this book takes the potential learning a level deeper with its workbook-like layout.
 I've referenced this book several times when preparing lessons, but my kids haven't spent much time with it--they prefer other books in the collection.
 Most likely because The Everything Kid's book lacks pictures and has very few drawings.
 The text-heavy layout does makes it more laborious to read.

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/SciencePost/KitchenScience.jpg" alt="Book cover of Kitchen Science." /></span></p>